 With Troy: The Odyssey, The Asylum tackle one of the great literary epics – none other than Homer’s The Odyssey (probably written in the 8th Century BC).
 For good measure, a truncated version of The Iliad (date unknown), to which The Odyssey is a sequel, has been tacked on to the start of the film.
 Originally written as poems, these are believed to be the oldest works of literature known to history.
 Both The Iliad and The Odyssey have been filmed before, most notably as the tv mini-series The Odyssey (1997), even loosely updated as the Coen Brothers’ O Brother, Where Art Thou?
 (2000), the tv mini-series Helen of Troy (2003), the Brad Pitt-starring Troy (2004) and subsequent to this the BBC tv mini-series Troy: Fall of City (2018).

-Scripted by Asylum regular director Eric Forsberg – director of films like Alien Abduction (2005), Night of the Dead “Leben Tod” (2006), Mega Piranha (2010) and Clown (2019) – the film rearranges Homer fairly freely – for instance, in the originals, Circe is an enchantress they encounter who turns Odysseus’s men into pigs but here becomes an everyday Trojan who accompanies them on their journey.
+Scripted by Asylum regular director Eric Forsberg – director of films like Alien Abduction (2005), Night of the Dead “Leben Tod” (2006), Mega Piranha (2010) and Clown (2019) – the film rearranges Homer fairly freely.
+For instance, in the original, Circe is an enchantress they encounter on their journey who turns Odysseus’s men into pigs but here she becomes an everyday Trojan who accompanies them on their journey.
 It nevertheless provides a better-than-average outing compared to the level of mediocrity that most Asylum films aim for.
 One of the more amusing things about the film is the inclusion of the Kraken – this is a sea monster taken from Norse mythology as opposed to Greek and has only been associated with Greek myth following its incorporation in the Ray Harryhausen film Clash of the Titans (1981).